-The average nationwide violation rate for selling tobacco / vape to a minor has been hovering around 10% now for over a decade (9.6% as last reported by the FFY 2013 Annual Synar Reports).
+The average nationwide violation rate for selling tobacco / vape to a minor has been hovering around 10% now for over a decade (9.6% as last reported in 2018.

 In fact, since 2011 retailer violation rates have been increasing, and the FDA is stepping up their game.

-To complicate the issue further, many states are raising the legal age to purchase tobacco to 21, increasing the population of buyers that need to be screened and declined.
+To complicate the issue further, in 2020, the FDA raised the legal age to purchase tobacco to 21, increasing the population of buyers that need to be screened and declined.
 And the burden of prevention of underage use primarily falls on the retailer - you.

 The fines and inspections keep on coming...

 From 2013 to 2018, agents of the FDA office of compliance and enforcement has facilitated the commissioning of more than 700 local government officers and employees who have collectively conducted more than 1 million compliance check inspections.

 These inspectors conduct two types of compliance check inspections for FDA.